 1.11.
 Services: the recruiting services provided by STAKHA as described in the ToS.

 1.12.
 Substantial change: means a change to the terms of the present ToS that reduces the Customers rights or increases its responsibilities.

 2. ToS acceptance and opposability

 3.1.
 Every time a Collaboration Agreement is signed between the Customer and a Candidate, the Customer shall pay a Commission to STAKHA.
-This Commission shall be equivalent to 15% of the Candidate’s gross annual income outright, on the date on which the Candidate signs his/her/their employment contract.
+This Commission shall be equivalent to 20% of the Candidate’s gross annual income outright plus VAT or equivalent taxes, on the date on which the Candidate accepts his/her/their Collaboration Agreement.

 3.3.
 STAKHA will send the invoices pertaining to each Commission within 30 days of the Collaboration Agreement’s signature.

 3.4.
 Every invoice sent by STAKHA must be paid within one (1) month from their issue date.

 3.5.
 Any invoice unpaid on its due date will be increased by right and without prior formal notice by a late payment interest of 10% per year.
 In addition, a fixed compensation of 10% of the invoice amount is due by right and without prior notice, as a penalty clause, in order to cover the extrajudicial costs.
 Payment or exchange charges are at the Customer's expense.

 3.6.
 When payment is not received within the specified timeframe, STAKHA is allowed to suspend, without notice, the access to the Platform and the provision of Services.